Syndicode/route-maker.js/README.md

 `prependSlash` boolean, default `true`, adds slash at the begging of path if it is absent

 `assign` object, will call `Object.assign` on route instances to add them provided properties

-## Node.js

-As this package uses es6 export, may be problems with using it with node.js.